C080/backend/README.md

 If you encounter problem on the space, don't hesitate to restart it to remove the create eval-queue, eval-queue-bk, eval-results and eval-results-bk created folder.

-If you want to run your own backend, you only need to change the logic in src/backend/run_eval_suite, which at the moment launches the Eleuther AI Harness.
+If you want to run your own backend, you only need to change the logic in src/backend/run_eval_suite_..., which at the moment launches the Eleuther AI Harness or Lighteval, and edit the app.py to point to the correct file.